10 Creative Giving Tuesday Ideas to Engage Donors and Raise Donations

 With relatively short-lived campaigns like this one, it’s important to show real-time progress to your donors.
 You can do this by displaying a fundraising thermometer on your donation/fundraising page.

-Your fundraisers will be more motivated to fundraise thanks to a visible tracker of progress, and your donors will be able to see the impact their donations are making in real-time (especially since the thermometer’s progress bar automatically rises as donations flood in).
+Your fundraisers will be more motivated to support with a visible tracker highlighting progress.
+Plus, your donors can see the impact their donations are making in real time (especially since the thermometer’s progress bar automatically rises as donations flood in).

 The Alex House Project - Giving Tuesday 2022